santoshrestonteam/PeopleSoftChatbotSetup/Readme.md

 3. A Windows environment to run the Application Designer for PSFT.
 Either Windows Server or desktop can work.

-4. The sample code is included within the repository for retrieving all expenses for an employee in the FSCM module.
+4. The sample PeopleCode is included within the repository for retrieving all expenses for an employee in the FSCM module.

 ## If you're only trying to standup the HCM Delivered Absence Assistant skip to Step 6